GovTechSG/govtech-free-access/support.md

 - **How do I know if I am eligible?**

     We've built a service for you to check if you're eligible for Free Access.
-You can check it out here: http://go.gov.sg/product-dev-tools-eligibility .
+You can check it out here: http://go.gov.sg/product-dev-tools-eligibility.
 Please note that this initiative is currently a pilot for selected roles and teams in GovTech.

 - **What does it mean to be 'Not Eligible'?**

-    If you are not eligible for this pilot implementation, you can still continue using these tools with your existing SHIP-HATS subscription.
-If you are not an existing SHIP-HATS user, you can sign up via TechBiz and login with TechPass.
+    If you are not eligible for this pilot implementation, you can still continue using these tools with your existing [SHIP-HATS](https://www.developer.tech.gov.sg/products/categories/devops/ship-hats/overview.html) subscription.
+If you are not an existing SHIP-HATS user, you can sign up via [TechBiz](https://portal.techbiz.suite.gov.sg/) and login with [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/).

 - **Are contractors eligible?**